 Go Forth and travel

 To recap, the best and safest car seat for travel for children of any age is always the seat that you are able to install and use correctly every time.
 An adult should always make sure the child is buckled correctly.
+Car seats can be used on flights in the USA with any FAA approved car seat.
 As always, go forth, travel, and take the kids and babies!

 What car seat is your favorite for travel?
 Do you use different seats for different purposes?